git-devanand/dev-face-mask-detector/README.md

 # faceMaskInspector
-This is a face mask recognition using machine learning techniques using Supervised learning, CNN and transfer learning .
+This is a face mask recognition using machine learning techniques using Supervised learning, CNN and Sequential learning .